Kiro Review (2026): AWS Spec-Driven AI IDE for Production Work

 Introduction to Kiro

-Most AI coding tools optimize for instant output.
+The typical AI coding tool optimizes for instant output.
 Kiro optimizes for traceable output.
 That difference sounds small until your project grows beyond one developer.

 In Kiro, prompts can become structured artifacts: requirements, design direction, and task lists you can execute and review.
 This matters when a solo builder keeps losing context between "cool prototype" and "production-ready feature."